SeleniumHQ/seleniumhq.github.io/docs_source_files/content/legacy_docs/selenium_ide.es.md

 a file.

-The plain *store* command is the most basic of the many store commands and can be used to simply store a constant value in a selenium variable.
-It takes two parameters, the text value to be stored and a selenium variable.
+The plain *store* command is the most basic of the many store commands and can be used to simply store a constant value in a Selenium variable.
+It takes two parameters, the text value to be stored and a Selenium variable.
 Use the standard variable naming conventions of only alphanumeric characters when choosing a name for your variable.